Sky is the Limit: Travel Tips from a Frequent Flyer

 How did you become interested in travel?

 I signed him up for all the frequent flyer programs.
 One day, my dad was talking about summer vacations and maybe going to Florida.
 I said, "I think we have enough miles to go to the Caribbean."
-I'm one of four kids, and we went to Grand Cayman for the first time, and we were basically going there for a lot less than it would have cost if we'd gone to Florida.
+I'm one of four kids, and we went to Grand Cayman for the first time, basically going there for a lot less than it would have cost if we'd gone to Florida.
 That kind of cemented my awareness of loyalty programs.

 "There are a lot of different kinds of points programs out there – fixed-value like Capital One, co-branded like frequent flyer miles, and transferable points like Amex Membership Rewards or Chase Ultimate Rewards, which you can transfer to a number of hotel, airline and other partner programs."